KUMARPIYUSH-KP/devops-task1-ci-cd/README.md

 4.  **Push Docker image**: This final step pushes the newly built image to Docker Hub, making it available for use and future deployment.

 ### Security with GitHub Secrets
-[cite_start]To protect sensitive information like your Docker Hub username and access token, we used **GitHub Secrets**[cite: 24].
+To protect sensitive information like your Docker Hub username and access token, we used **GitHub Secrets**.
 Instead of hardcoding credentials directly into the `main.yml` file, we stored them as encrypted variables in the repository settings.
 The pipeline can then securely access these values at runtime without ever exposing them in the code or logs.

 ---